Suppliers are obviously a critical component of your business. Thus, when things start to go poorly, it’s not just their problem – it’s your problem.

 Regardless of how many suppliers you have, it’s vital (and required by ISO 13485) that you monitor their performance and conduct regular evaluations.… » Read more

 When purchased products arrive at your facility, you need to confirm that they meet the requirements established in your quality agreement.

 What’s the best way to go about that?

 First, consider the risk associated with the purchased product and then examine any actions the supplier has already taken to verify compliance.

 Choosing the right verification method is a risk-based decision and there are a variety of methods available.

 - Skip-lot testing

 - Assessment of pre-shipment samples

-This is the third installment of a 4-part blog series on supplier management.
-Read part 1 here.
-We’ve combined all four posts into one easy-to-read PDF.
-Download it here.
+This is the final installment of a 4-part blog series on supplier management.… » Read more

 Spotty quality.
 Price increases.
 Poor reliability.
 There are myriad reasons why medical device suppliers go from “approved” to “disqualified” on your Approved Supplier List.